 Education and research support

-The Sunshine Coast Hospital and Health Service (SCHHS) Annual Research Day is aimed at providing staff with an opportunity to:
+The Sunshine Coast Hospital and Health Service (SCHHS) Annual Research Symposium is aimed at providing staff and Sunshine Coast Health Institute (SCHI) partners with an opportunity to:

 - Showcase their research and discuss outcomes for health care

 - Develop skills in presenting research in a friendly and supportive environment

 - Learn about new research and develop ideas for new research

 - Network with other researchers in the Sunshine Coast Region